Abbreviations used in CCTV and Network industry.

 DHCP:

-Stands for dynamic host configuration protocol have the ability to maintain the network and assign automatic IP addresses and another connecting parameter to the client-server architecture.
+Stands for Dynamic Host Configuration Protocol can maintain the network and assign automatic IP addresses and another connecting parameter to the client-server architecture.

 All modern DVRs/NVRs have DHCP and Static IP management.